 Audi R8 review - MPG, CO2 and running costs

-Stop-start and cylinder-on-demand help efficiency, but the R8 is still quite costly to run
+Stop-start and cylinder-on-demand technology help with overall efficiency, but the R8 is still quite costly to run

-In its lower 562bhp state of tune, the R8 V10 rear-wheel-drive model has claimed economy of 22.2mpg on the combined cycle and CO2 emissions of 288g/km.
-Efficiency drops slightly to 21.4mpg and 300g/km if you go for the 611bhp V10 Performance.
+In its lower 562bhp state of tune, the R8 V10 rear-wheel-drive model has claimed economy of 22.4mpg on the combined cycle and CO2 emissions from 285g/km.
+Efficiency drops slightly to 21.7mpg, with CO2 from 295g/km if you go for the 611bhp V10 Performance.

 Unsurprisingly, the R8 sits in the top group 50 for insurance, along with all of its close rivals.

-Residual values for the R8 aren't perhaps quite as strong as you might think.
-Over an average three-year ownership period, expert data suggests the R8 will retain around 52% of its original list price.
-By comparison, a Porsche 911 coupe will hold onto nearer 68% of its value over the same period.
+Over an average three-year ownership period, expert data suggests the R8 Coupe will retain around 52 per cent of its original list price, with the Spyder model a little behind on 49 per cent.
+By comparison, a Porsche 911 coupe will hold onto nearer 70 per cent of its value over the same period.

 In this review

-- 3MPG, CO2 and Running Costs - currently readingStop-start and cylinder-on-demand help efficiency, but the R8 is still quite costly to run
+- 3MPG, CO2 and Running Costs - currently readingStop-start and cylinder-on-demand technology help with overall efficiency, but the R8 is still quite costly to run

 - 4Interior, design and technologyDramatic lines and a mid-engine layout mean the R8 is a real head-turner